clarkedarkmatter/carrieforky-0d637/content/pages/about.md

   - type: TextSection
     colors: colors-a
     title: Who Is Carrie Sanders McKeehan?
-    subtitle: 'Carrie is a mother, a teacher'
+    subtitle: >-
+      Carrie is a teacher at heart.
+From education to legislation, Carrie Sanders McKeehan is a good choice to represent District 41.
     styles:
       self:
         height: auto